Documentation-portfolio/Docs-as-code/docs/guides/validation.md

 ```

 Step 4.
 Commit and push the file.

 In your terminal, run:
 ```
 git add .github/workflows/ci.yml
 git commit -m "Add CI workflow" git push
 ```
-Each time a push or pull request is raised, validation workflow is triggered, and the document is validated for broken links and markdown quality.
+Each time a push or pull request is raised, the validation workflow is triggered, and the document is validated for broken links and markdown quality.